miroslavhybler/jet-tts/README.md

 # jet-tts
-Text to Speach implementation with UI in Jetpack Compose
+Text to Speech implementation with UI in Jetpack Compose